gipfeli-io/documentation/general/organization.md

 ### Planning

-We use a [dedicated Github projects board](https://github.com/orgs/gipfeli-io/projects/1) for managing all tasks in our sprints.
+We use a [dedicated GitHub projects board](https://github.com/orgs/gipfeli-io/projects/1) for managing all tasks in our sprints.
 The board allows us to track both repository-specific issues as well as tasks related to the overall project.
 It also allows us to assign iterations to each task.